knpuniversity/php-beginner-series/knpu/episode3/inserting-selecting-data.rst

     http://localhost/phpmyadmin

-Oh, and this doesn't work, make sure that Apache is running.
+Oh, and if this doesn't work, make sure that Apache is running.
 For XAMPP, you can do this in its control panel - we `turned Apache off in episode 1`_, just to prove how we weren't using it for our site.